allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/docs/report.md

 ### Wearable Design and Optimization

 To improve the quality of the data received from the MPU6050 sensor, we apply a moving average filter to the equation given below.
 This filter is crucial to mitigate the effects of transient noise and improve the overall clarity of the signal.
-As shown in Figure xx, the implementation of this filter improves the quality of the signal by smoothing out erratic fluctuations and noise.
+As shown in the following table, the implementation of this filter improves the quality of the signal by smoothing out erratic fluctuations and noise.

 In our system, the process of transforming raw sensor data into a format suitable for vehicle control is both complex and essential.
 This raw data consists of linear acceleration and angular velocity measurements from the MPU6050 sensor.
 The conversion process is based on a specific formula.
 It starts by converting the accelerometer data into angular measurements.
 These angular measurements are crucial because they directly relate to the vehicle's angle of rotation.
 By accurately determining these angles, we can precisely control the vehicle's linear speed and effectively determine its direction.
 The control logic uses the roll and pitch angles to define the four primary directional movements: Forward, reverse, left, and right.